ajancheta/Hair-Salon-Administrator/README.md

 * Clone this repository "https://github.com/ajancheta/HairSalon.Solution.git"
 * Open the repository in a preferred text editor such as Atom or Visual Studio Code.

 To run the application, open your machine's terminal and navigate to the top project directory `HairSalon`.
+Also ensure that MAMP Server has been started.
 Type in the following commands:

 ```sh
 $ dotnet restore